FanamyWirato/CreateWiki/Mechanical-Belt.md

 When [rotational force](The-Basics-of-Rotation-in-Create) is connected to any shaft of a belt, the belt conveys identical force to every shaft it is connected to.
 As such, if two shafts are connected to external sources of rotational force, a belt cannot be placed connecting them unless the force is in the same direction and at the same speed.

+Currently, the surface of a belt must be horizontal, and as such a belt cannot be placed over shafts placed vertically; for this case Encased Belts are typically a better option.

 ## Item and Entity Transportation

 An item in the world above a moving belt will be attached to its surface, carried to the end, and deposited back into the world.
 While on the belt, items will not be moved by [[Encased Fans]] or passively added to a player's inventory.
 However, items on a belt can still have bulk washing, smelting, and smoking recipes applied to them, and [Funnels](Funnel) placed over a belt can collect items.
 Items in a belt's inventory can also be detected or ejected by a [[Belt Observer]].
 In addition, if a belt is reinforced with a brass casing, items can be added to its inventory by Funnels or removed by [Extractors](Extractor) or [Transposers](Transposer).